lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/head.md

 **Test Head Pressure Problem**

+Comparison of Head and Pressure Formulation for Pressure vs Position at Time  365.000.
 Compares the generated contour files to old contour files that are known to be correct.
-Only the pressure values at day 2 are tested.

 Test Directory: [FEHM/fehmpytests/head](https://github.com/lanl/FEHM/tree/master/fehmpytests/head)